-It’s an interesting question because cameras and camera accessories are electrical technology so why would you buy old technology.
-The difference cameras and accessories is that cameras don’t become redundant nearly as often as other technology and certainly not as quickly as in the past.
+It’s an interesting question because cameras and camera accessories are electrical technology so why would you buy old technology?
+The difference for cameras and accessories is that cameras don’t become redundant nearly as often as other technology and certainly not as quickly as in the past.

 The fact that camera companies bring out new models regularly pushes the prices of the second hand ones down.
-Sometimes the new models are barely different to the existing models.
+Often the new models are barely different to the existing models.

-Remember that most differences you can make to your photos are the result of your photography skills and imagination, not the camera or lens so an average (non compact) DSLR or mirror-less camera second hand may give you something to start with at a much lower price.
-It will reveal some possibilities that you don’t have with a phone or compact camera.
-You can get an idea from that equipment what you might like to buy next.
+Remember that most difference you can make to your photos will result from your photography skills and imagination, not the camera or lens.
+But an average (non compact) DSLR or mirror-less camera second hand will give you something to start with at a much lower price.
+It will also reveal things that you don’t have with a phone or compact camera – like better resolution, better pictures when zoomed in, less noise in dark areas of the photo and better control of the depth of field.
+And you can get an idea from that equipment about what you might like to buy next!